cometbft/cometbft/docs/references/storage/README.md

 ## Pebble

-`PebbleDB` was recently added to `cometbft-db` by Notional and based on their benchmarks it was superior to goleveldDB.
+`PebbleDB` was recently added to `cometbft-db` by Notional labs and based on their benchmarks it was superior to goleveldDB.

 We repeated our tests done in **1-node-local** using PebbleDB as the underlying database.
 While the difference in performance it self was slightly better, the most impressive difference is that PebbleDB seemed to handle compaction itself very well.